E-Gilley/Mint-Classics-Analysis/README.md

 # Mistake Log

 - While calculating the orders for each country, I first used the total number of unique orders for each country.
-This wouldn't have been wrong; however, that wouldn't have painted the most accurate picture.
-This method would've counted each order the same and not taken the quantity of each order into account.
+This wouldn't have been wrong; however, it wouldn't have painted the most accurate picture.
+This method would've counted each order the same and not taken the number of products in each order into account.

-- When calculating profitabilty I initally just tried to use MSRP subtracted by the buy price for each item.
+- When calculating profitability I initially just tried to use MSRP subtracted by the buy price for each item.
 This was simple enough and fairly accurate.
 However, after further exploring the orderdetails table I realized that the MSRP did not accurately reflect what each person paid for an item.
 The price people paid varied by order.
-This would have proven to be a mistake that dramatically impacts the result we got.
+This would have proven to be a mistake that dramatically impacted the result we got.

-In fact, it probably would've been interesting to see which items had the biggest discrepency between projected MSRP and average actual price paid.
-This could be brought back to the supplier to potentially negociate a lower buy price for Mint Classics.

 - When calculating the 'Actual Profitability per unit' I needed to get the average price paid for a specific product.
 My original query just got the average of the column that contained the priced paid information.
 However, I realized this wouldn't take into account the quantity of an item that was ordered.
 The average had to be accurately weighted by how much of a product was ordered at a certain price.